hongtao-argmin/CQNPM-GDD-CS-MRI-Reco/README.md

 ## Key Insights from the Paper

-1. **Introduces Convergent Complex Quasi-Newton Proximal Methods (CQNPM) for integrating gradient-driven denoisers into complex-valued compressed sensing MRI reconstruction**
+1. **Introduce Convergent Complex Quasi-Newton Proximal Methods (CQNPM) for integrating gradient-driven denoisers into complex-valued compressed sensing MRI reconstruction**

-2. **Develops a Hermitian positive-definite Hessian approximation to ensure stability and provable convergence in the complex domain, even for nonconvex problems**
+2. **Develop a Hermitian positive-definite Hessian approximation to ensure stability and provable convergence in the complex domain, even for nonconvex problems**

 3. **Experiments on Cartesian and non-Cartesian MRI reconstruction show that CQNPM achieves faster and more reliable convergence than existing first-order approaches**